 Tuberculosis (TB) is an airborne infectious disease that involves mycobacterium tuberculosis bacteria.
 It can be either asymptomatic or symptomatic.
-Lung is the most common site for tuberculosis, but it can also affect other body parts.
+The lung is the most common site for tuberculosis, but it can also affect other body parts.
 TB can be latent or active, and about one-tenth of latent tuberculosis patients may become active and infectious.
-Pyrazinamide disturbs the growth and proliferation of mycobacterium tuberculosis, thus killing it and treating tuberculosis.
+Pyrazinamide disturbs the growth and proliferation of Mycobacterium tuberculosis, thus killing it and treating tuberculosis.
 It can be used together with other antibiotics (Isoniazid, Rifampicin) to shorten the duration of the whole TB treatment.
 In Hong Kong, although newborn infants would get Bacillus Calmette–Guérin (BCG) vaccine for free, there might still be a chance to get infected.

 Pyrazinamide is available in tablets for oral administration.
-It is administered for the initial 2 months of a 6-month or longer treatment regimen (including Isoniazid, Rifampicin, Streptomycin, Ethambutol)
+It is administered for the initial 2 months of a 6-month or longer treatment regimen (including Isoniazid, Rifampicin, Streptomycin, Ethambutol).

 For tuberculosis, in combination with other antitubercular drugs: